Why Google Trends is one of the best keyword research & SEO tools

 While interest in keto has been falling for the past 5 years, the “carnivore diet” has been climbing more and more rapidly over the same period.

-If we based our SEO strategy on this topic, or at least included it, we could get most of the advanced tactics wrong and still grow simply because of the roaring demand for the underlying topic.
+If you base your SEO strategy on this topic, or at least included it, you could get most of the advanced tactics wrong and still grow simply because of the roaring demand for the underlying topic.

 Try it yourself: Input your core topic(s) into Google Trends to view the interest over time.